santhosh-kumar/MultiCameraTracking/README.md

-A background subtraction based tracking algorithm using OpenCV.
-It depends on OpenCv (http://opencv.org/) and Boost libraries (http://www.boost.org/).
+A multi-camera tracking algorithm using OpenCV.
+It depends on OpenCv (http://opencv.org/), Boost libraries (http://www.boost.org/) and Intel IPP ().

 Usage
 ------------